ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 -   MicroStrategy specific context menus on right-click action

 Information regarding the basic MicroStrategy **Custom Plugin Workflow** can be found [here](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Understanding_the_workflow.htm)
 Also, the visualisation widget has no active controls, so there is no way to alter the visual aspect or data post rendering.
-Every input parameter must be provided through the constructor of the wafer map component.

 ### API